 Antipope Pius XI, Studiorum Ducem (On St. Thomas Aquinas), 1923, #17: “There can be no doubt that Aquinas raised Theology to the highest eminence, for his knowledge of divine things was absolutely perfect…”

-Antipope Pius XI taught that St. Thomas Aquinas was perfect (which can only mean without error, lest we redefine perfect to mean something less than perfect) and that he gave INFALLIBLE rules and precepts, despite that his doctrine contained clear errors against the Extraordinary Magisterium.
+Antipope Pius XI taught that St. Thomas Aquinas was perfect in his theology (which can only mean without error, lest we redefine perfect to mean something less than perfect) and that he gave INFALLIBLE rules and precepts, despite that his doctrine contained clear errors against a subsequent definition of Extraordinary Magisterium, specifically the Immaculate Conception.
 The purpose of mentioning this is not to tear down St. Thomas.
 On the contrary, St. Thomas was a Catholic genius, but the point is that he was NOT perfect; he was NOT INFALLIBLE.
 It would seem to be a very careless statement on behalf of a man claiming to be pope to attribute a quality to St. Thomas that belongs only God and those with whom He is pleased to share it (i.e. St. Peter and his legitimate successors).

 In 1929 Antipope Pius XI signed a Concordat and the Lateran Treaty with Mussolini and called him "the man sent by Providence," and there is subtle evidence of a Masonic agenda in his announcement of the event.